Environmental and

 • Restoration

-Following completion of construction, Atmos Energy works to minimize our footprint, returning affected areas to their previous state, including restoration and seeding.
+Following the completion of construction, Atmos Energy continues its work to minimize its footprint, returning affected areas to their previous state through restoration and seeding.
 Where possible, we revegetate the project area by planting native grass seeds, which provide habitat and erosion control.
 When appropriate and with landowner approval, Atmos Energy uses a pollinator-specific seed mix to promote increased biodiversity value in the project area.
 Seed mixes are determined for each project location based on guidance from the Natural Resources Conservation Service (NRCS) for that region.

 [1] Stakeholder federal agencies include United States (U.S.) Army Corps of Engineers, U.S. Fish and Wildlife Service, and U.S. Environmental Protection Agency.